Lakselv Airport: First airport

+German Occupation

+In May 1940, the airport was occupied by the Royal Air Force, before the Luftwaffe took over control.

 During the World War II German occupation of Norway, Banak was taken over by the Luftwaffe.
 They were planning an attack on the Soviet Union from Finnmark and decided to designate Banak as their main air base in Northern Norway.
 By September 1940, the main runway was extended to 1000 by 200 m with a wooden surface.
 In addition, three hangars were built, allowing the air base to house bombers.
 The main function of the air station was to attack the Arctic convoys.
 By 1943 there were two parallel runways, both 1800 m long.
+The air base mainly operated Torpedo bombing missions on allied convoys in and out from Russia.

 The air station was blasted in October 1944 during Operation Nordlicht, the German retreat from Finnmark.
 The Royal Norwegian Air Force took control over the airfield in 1945 and started reconstruction.
 In 1945, the Air Force operated scheduled flights from Bardufoss Air Station via Banak to Kirkenes Airport, Høybuktmoen; at Bardufoss a corresponding flight was offered to Oslo.
 The service lasted only the one season.
 Later the runway was used to serve air ambulances.
 During the late 1940s, part of the wooden runway was removed and used for other construction projects.

 Interest in Banak rose with the Czechoslovak coup d'état of 1948 and fears of Soviet intervention in Norway.
 Finnmark, located on the Norway–Soviet Union border, became of particular interest for the military.
 Although specific plans were articulated, no construction was carried out.
 Norway's entry into the North Atlantic Treaty Organization (NATO) in 1949 had a dramatic effect on military strategy and Banak.
 Norwegian authorities and NATO regarded Finnmark as a tripwire.
 It was to be sacrificed and used to delay attacking forces during a Soviet invasion.
 The airfield was closed in 1952, but the runway remained, with a short section of an unmaintained wooden runway and otherwise consisting of a grass strip.
 It was occasionally used by small aircraft.